-I couldn’t claim to be an expert on the idea of math as a human endeavor, and I really wanted to give my students a chance to reflect on this idea themselves, so for the past three years I’ve been asking them to complete assignments that have asked them to share their views on, emotions about, and experiences with mathematics.
+I couldn’t claim to be an expert on the idea of math as a human endeavor, and I really wanted to give my students a chance to reflect on this idea themselves, so I asked them to complete a few assignments where they could share their views on, emotions about, and experiences with mathematics.
 Especially for middle schoolers, it was important I spent a lot of time just listening to them and letting them open up about their feelings.
 I like to think that instead of me sharing my ideas about math as a human endeavor, my students and I were co-creating our ideas together.

 Below I’ve briefly described some of the assignments I’ve given, but more importantly I’ve shared some of my students’ responses.